-Nic created his first Kelp Chandelier in 2011, inspired by his experiences surfing the waves of the wild Atlantic shores of the Cape Peninsula.
+Nic designed his Kelp Chandelier in 2011, inspired by his experiences surfing the waves of the wild Atlantic shores of the Cape Peninsula.

 “As a surfer, I often find myself amongst the most incredible forms of plantlife in the water.
 My natural inclination is to ask myself: can I preserve this shape?
 Can I turn this beautiful, organic form into metal through the process of lost-wax casting?”